Entze/Entze/README.md

 👋 My name is Lukas

-📖 Currently I am writing my masters thesis on Monte Carlo Tree Search agents for General Game Playing.
+📖 My Masters Thesis was on Monte Carlo Tree Search for General Game Playing with Imperfect Information

+💼 I am employed as a Software Architect with Integration Engineering, and Post-Sales Engineering responsibilities

 Myself in bullet points:
 - 🕸️ Open source enthusiast